 - In The Red Sea Sharks, Abdallah is sent to Marlinspike for safekeeping during another crisis, where his entourage sets up a bedouin tent in the middle of the living room.
 This was referenced by a French newspaper when Libyan dictator Muammar Khadaffy set up his bedouin tent at an international conference held in France, earning him the headline: "Abdallah comes to France".

 - Princess Sally Acorn acted as a lighter variant in the earlier comedic issues of Sonic the Hedgehog.
 As the story tone became darker however, she acted as near anything but.
+Snively still directly refers to her by this trope at one point however.

-- Jesper Who Herded The Hares brings the pearls the king demanded to marry the princess.
+- Jesper Who Herded the Hares brings the pearls the king demanded to marry the princess.
 The king doesn't approve of Jesper and starts piling up Impossible Tasks.

 - In Go To I Know Not Where, Bring Back I Know Not What, the king gives the title command to get rid of a husband.